emmabostian/building-a-portfolio-with-gatsby/README.md

 _If you ever need to revert to this state, you can use `git checkout step-2` to check out the tag for this state._

-# Step 3: Listing All Blog Posts
+# Step 3: Rendering Blog Posts
 Having a blog on your portfolio is a great way to showcase your work.
 So let's add a blog to our portfolio!

 Gatsby works with GraphQL to do all sorts of robust data fetching.
 We won't delve into GraphQL in this blog post, but you can check out the [documentation](https://www.gatsbyjs.org/docs/querying-with-graphql/).